 Work in Progress

-Among other things, I have been working on my first book of verse, working title "Marilyn's Book of Poetry, Verse, Whatever: 50 years of bits & pieces of writing exercises" by Marilyn Catherine McDonald, MA.
+Among other things, I have been working on my first book of verse, working title "Verse for the Curious: 50 years of bits & pieces of writing exercises" by Marilyn Catherine McDonald, MA.
 I am sending the manuscript to a few trusted readers to give it a pass through and a review of their thoughts.
 Hope to have it ready for Amazon Create/Space and Kindle by the end of the summer.
+(I don't believe I specified any particular summer.
+Still in progress.)

 The following is an excerpt from "Mother of Eight Survives Population Explosion: Just Between Us Column Selections"